theplant/cachex/README.md

 ### Q: How does cache stampede protection work?

-**A:** Cachex uses a two-layer defense:
+**A:** Cachex uses a two-layer defense based on the philosophy of **concurrent exploration + result convergence**:

-1. **Singleflight** (Primary): Deduplicates concurrent requests for the same key.
-Only one goroutine fetches from upstream; others wait and receive the same result.
-This eliminates 99%+ of redundant fetches.
-Configure with `WithFetchConcurrency`.
+1. **Singleflight with Concurrency Control** (Primary):

+   - **Exploration phase**: When cache misses, `WithFetchConcurrency` allows N concurrent fetches to maximize throughput
+   - **Default (N=1)**: Full deduplication - only one fetch, others wait (99%+ redundancy elimination)
+   - **N > 1**: Moderate redundancy - requests distributed across N slots for higher throughput

-2. **DoubleCheck** (Supplementary): Handles the narrow race window where Request B checks the cache (miss) before Request A completes its write.
-When B enters singleflight and detects A just wrote the key, B re-checks the local cache instead of fetching again.
-This optimization is enabled by default with a 10ms window.
-Disable with `WithDoubleCheck(nil, 0)` if not needed.
+2. **DoubleCheck** (Supplementary):
+   - Handles the narrow race window where Request B checks the cache (miss) before Request A completes its write
+   - Works **across all singleflight slots**, enabling fast convergence after first successful fetch
+   - Enabled by default with 10ms window, maximizing cache hit rate regardless of concurrency setting
+   - Disable with `WithDoubleCheck(nil, 0)` if not needed

 ### Q: What's the difference between fresh and stale TTL?